Oval relief made of Italian Carrara marble, 19th century - portrait of lawyer Francesco Rossignoli

 Description

 Oval bas-relief carved from Italian Carrara marble, 19th century, handcrafted marble portrait of a man depicting lawyer Francesco Rossignoli, President of the Court of Cassation in Casale, married to Pansiotti Severina, inscribed in red on the reverse with a dedication to Manlio Prof. Rauliettiego, the name is quite illegible.
-This bas-relief from Italian Carrara marble, made around the 1870s in northern Italy, can be hung as wall decor thanks to two iron rods on the back.
-This highly decorative carved portrait from Italian marble will look stunning in any interior.
+This bas-relief from Italian Carrara marble, made around the 1870s in northern Italy, can be hung as a wall decoration thanks to two iron rods on the back.
+This highly decorative carved portrait in Italian marble will look stunning in any interior.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.